Statistical activity code: 40402

 The outputs of the statistical activity are coherent.
 Due to rounding, the sums received by adding numbers in tables are not always equal with the total.

-Total population is 390 objects.
+Total population is ca 500 objects.
 Census has been used.

-The following data are received from the Estonian Film Institute: number of new and old films distributed in the reporting year, admission and ticket sales.
-Data on full-length and short films are received from the Estonian Film Database.
+The following data are received from the Estonian Film Institute: number of new and old films distributed in cinemas in the reporting year, attendance and ticket sales.
+Data on full-length and short films finalised in the reporting year (excl. sources of funding) are received from the Estonian Film Database.

 DATA FROM OTHER STATISTICAL ACTIVITIES